bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/stats.md

 - Time it takes to hack a server
 - Time it takes to execute the `grow()` and `weaken()` function
 - Chance to successfully hack a server
-- Percent money stolen when hacking a server
+- Percent of money stolen when hacking a server
 - Success rate of certain [crimes](crimes.md)
 - Time it takes to create a program
 - [Faction](factions.md) [Reputation](reputation.md) gain when carrying out Hacking Contracts or Field Work